SharePoint/sp-dev-docs/docs/solution-guidance/create-remote-timer-jobs-in-sharepoint.md

 Examples of how timer jobs are used include:

 - Performing governance tasks, such as displaying a message on the site when certain criteria are not met, or enforcing retention policies.
-- Running scheduled processes that are processor intensive.
+- Running scheduled processes that are processor-intensive.

 ## Before you begin